-The MICA Community Organizing Student Intern (COSI) will provide support to various staff members that will assist in the development of educational, programmatic, and research initiatives to support the office’s mission and goals under the supervision of the full-time Program Management Specialist.
+The MICA Community Organizing Student Interns (COSI) provide support to various staff members that will assist in the development of educational, programmatic, and research initiatives to support the office’s mission and goals under the supervision of the full-time Program Management Specialist.

-Throughout the year MICA hosts Brown Bag lunch programs/presentations that support our mission and both inform and engage the campus community in conversation.
-Topics vary from diversity, multiculturalism and social justice to arts related content.
-MICA led theme month programs or University-wide initiatives are often used in the selection of program topics, and UMD faculty and staff are also invited to present their research or to talk about program offerings sponsored by their offices.
+Throughout the year MICA hosts monthly casual lunch programs/presentations that support our mission and both inform and engage the campus community in conversation.
+Heritage month programs or University-wide initiatives are often used in the selection of program topics, and UMD faculty and staff are also invited to present their research or to talk about program offerings sponsored by their offices.

 The words you use may have an impact on others.
 Consider the power of your words as you choose what to say, and consider different ways that you can communicate the same message.
 If you are offended by someone's language, engage them in a discussion.
 Ask them what they really meant by what they said.
 Together, sharing each other's stories, we can help others see the power of their words.